nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Commands will only handle `INDEX` values from 1 to 2147483647 (inclusive).
+  Values out of this valid integer range will be treated as invalid inputs.
 </div>

 ### Viewing help : `help`